Mary Latimer McLendon: Early life

-Mary Latimer was born on June 24, 1840 in DeKalb County, Georgia.
-Born to Eleanor Swift and Charles Latimer, she was the younger sister of Rebecca Latimer.
+Mary Latimer was born on June 24, 1840, in DeKalb County, Georgia.
+Her parents were Eleanor Swift and Charles Latimer.
+She was the younger sister of Rebecca Latimer.
 Both sisters grew up in the Old South as part of a slaveholding family during the Antebellum era that later supported the Confederacy during the American Civil War.
 At the time of Mary's birth, the family was financially well-off, owning a plantation, general store, and tavern in the area.
-In 1845, the family moved to Decatur, Georgia to allow their children to attend the primary school there.
+In 1845, the family moved to Decatur, Georgia, to allow their children to attend the primary school there.
 During their childhood, the family became involved in a Christian revival that was occurring in the area during that time, and both women would eventually become members of the Methodist church.
 After completing their primary school education, their father enrolled them in separate women's academies, with Mary enrolling at the Southern Masonic Female College in Covington, Georgia.
+She was of English descent, tracing back ancestry to the colonial settlers from the 17th-century.

 On January 29, 1860, following her graduation, she married Nicholas A. McLendon, a business owner from Atlanta, and the two lived in the city along Peachtree Street.
 By April 1861, the couple had their first child, a son named Charles Latimer McLendon.
 At the outbreak of the Civil War, the family remained in Atlanta, with Nicholas serving as a member of a quartermaster department with the Confederate States Army.
 The couple had a second son during this time, named Edgar H. McLendon.
 While they remained in the city throughout most of the Atlanta campaign, they ultimately left the city following evacuation orders issued by General John Bell Hood, relocating to Crawfordville, Georgia, where they remained until the war's end.
 Following the war, the family returned to Atlanta in 1868, where they had their third child, a daughter named Mary Eleanor McLendon.
 Nicholas, who worked in several fields after returning to the city, eventually found stable work as a superintendent of a streetcar company.